rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/ping-federate/_index.md

 1. After you complete the **Configure Ping Account** form, click **Authenticate with Ping**, which is at the bottom of the page.

     Rancher redirects you to the IdP login page.
-Enter your AD credentials that are added to Ping IdP to validate your Rancher PingIdentity configuration.
+Enter credentials that authenticate with Ping IdP to validate your Rancher PingIdentity configuration.

     >**Note:** You may have to disable your popup blocker to see the IdP login page.